dereneaton/ipyrad/docs/HPC_Tunnel.rst

 own separate job submission script.
 Here is an example.
 Importantly, we will tell ipcluster to use a specific `--profile` name, in this case named `MPI60`, to indicate that we're connecting to 60 cores using MPI.
 When we connect to the client later we will need to provide the profile name.
+I name this file ``slurm_ipcluster_MPI.sbatch``.

 For this setup we also add a command to load the MPI module.
 You will probably need to modify ``module load OpenMPI`` to whatever the appropriate module